Justifying the Volatility of S&P 500 Daily Returns: Preliminaries

 Denote the daily leveraged version of I as LxI, where L indicates the amount of leverage.
 For example, 3xI indicates the index tracking I with 3x daily leverage.
 The adjusted closing prices of LxI are given by

 So the log-returns realized by going long in LxI from the close of trading day $0$ to the close of trading day $n$ are given by

 Note that here, $\log$ refers to the natural logarithm.

 Denote the ETF version of LxI as LxI$_r$, where $r$ is the annual expense ratio, compounded on a daily basis.
+In subsequent text, the word \textit{index} refers to an ETF having $r=0$, and vice versa.
 Assuming 252 trading days in a year, the log-return of LxI$_r$ after $n$ days is given by